SnapTravel raises $8 million for a hotel booking service that works over chat

 “For us, being able to use Sponsored Messages on Facebook has been super effective.
 We’re seeing double-digit lift from these re-engagement efforts,” Shi says.

 With the additional funding, SnapTravel says it will invest further in its Natural Language Processing (NLP) capabilities in order to reduce the reliance on human agents as its scales.
-In this envisioned future, that would mean an automated bot would be able to understand a conversational input from a user, like “I’m going to new york next week wednesday for a night, and need a room at the usual spot,” for example.
+In this envisioned future, that would mean an automated bot would be able to understand a conversational input from a user, like “I’m going to New York next week Wednesday for a night, and need a room at the usual spot,” for example.

 Without needing a human to translate that into a booking request, SnapTravel would then send the customer to the booking form for the right hotel and take their payment through Messenger.